 Castaneda said another in a series of ag-related trade disputes could amplify the protectionist voices among the López Obrador administration and some Mexican dairy farmers who are already urging Mexico's Congress to slap tariffs on U.S. dairy products and to label our dairy exports to Mexico "unfair competition."
 NMPF is also working with other ag groups that have similar concerns about the potential negative ripple effects of punitive measures against Mexico on the produce issue.
 The Trump Administration is slated to make a determination of next steps on the seasonality issue in September.

-T featured panelist for the Wisconsin town hall, which was co-hosted by NMPF, the U.S. Dairy Export Council (USDEC) and Farmers for Free Trade, as part of an ongoing series titled, 'AgTalks.'
-Radio personality and broadcaster, Pam Jahnke, emceed the event with Tom Vilsack, president and CEO of USDEC, serving as moderator.
-Panelists, representing all aspects of Wisconsin's dairy supply chain, expressed a clear consensus that expanding dairy trade opportunities will bring tangible benefits to America's dairy farmers, processors, exporters and rural communities.
+Importance of U.S. Dairy Exports Takes Center Stage at Virtual AgTalks Town Hall featured panelist for the Wisconsin town hall, which was co-hosted by NMPF, the U.S. Dairy Export Council (USDEC) and Farmers for Free Trade, as part of an ongoing series titled, 'AgTalks.'